 Average high: 66 degrees; average low: 52 degrees; average rainy days: 5 to 6 days

 Similar to January, there are many sunny days, but there is a chance of rain.
 Days start to get longer, plus longer park hours return.
+Keep an eye out for early closures at Disneyland for Sweethearts' Nite.
 Pack layers and check the weather report to see if rain is expected when you visit.
+The Magic Happens parade returns Feb.
+24, 2023.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 4 to 5 days